GPS Tracking Crime Prevention

 Research has shown that criminals on house arrest have a high rate of adhering to the terms of their release from jail and that they are slightly less likely to repeat offenses.
 When people go to jail many times they come out angrier and more likely to engage in criminal behavior.
 Prisons are not a nice place and real time GPS tracking bracelets provide the solution to keeping non-violent offenders away from hardened criminals like rapists and murderers.

-Controversy Of GPS Trackers
+State Sees Controversy With Police GPS Trackers

 The increased use of GPS tracking bracelets by states does not come without some controversy.
 With some sporadic incidents on the file of criminals on house arrest committing crimes while being monitored by GPS tracking devices some people believe that jail is the only real solution for lawbreakers.
 Although no measure will be 100% effective, do you think that states should continue using GPS tracking as an alternative to jail, or do you believe criminals need jail to become reformed?